ajallenunc/OpEdd/README.md

 Building a new template space prior requires a training set of diffusion weighted images.
 The data should be organized as follows.

 1. "${DaTaFolder}/DWI_unregistered" contains a subfolder for each training subject.
-The name of the subfolders 'subject_id' is linked to the training_ids.txt file.
+The name of the subfolders 'subject_id' are linked to the training_ids.txt file.
 Each training_id folder should house the following files:

 	a. bvals: space separated text file of the b-values